markyouhanna12/Kalman_Bot/README.md

 ### 4. run the Gazebo world
  Launch Simulation World

-**Note>>** you must do this step every time before lunching to give the TURTLEBOT3 MODEL an argument between {burger, waffle, waffle_pi } if you want to know the Specifications between them check the following link:[Turtlebot Types](https://emanual.robotis.com/docs/en/platform/turtlebot3/features/#specifications)
+**Note>>** you must do this step every time before lunching to give the TURTLEBOT3 MODEL an argument between {burger, waffle, waffle_pi } if you want to know the Specifications between them check the following link: [Turtlebot Types](https://emanual.robotis.com/docs/en/platform/turtlebot3/features/#specifications)

  okay we will continue lunching: